OWASP/www-policy/operational/membership.md

 The OWASP Foundation is the exclusive grantor of OWASP Memberships.
 No person or entity can act as a membership agent or grant complimentary memberships except for the OWASP Board of Directors.

 ## Becoming a Corporate Member

+Organizations can also become members of the OWASP Foundation.
+Those details can be found on the [Supporters page](/supporters) under Corporate Membership.

 ## Individual Membership Types